 - 2. Variance within samples: An estimate of $\sigma^2$ that is the average of the sample variances (also known as a pooled variance).
 When the sample sizes are different, the variance within samples is weighted.
-The variance is also called the variation due to error or unexplained variation. - $SS{between}$ = the sum of squares that represents the variation among the different samples - $SS{\text{within}}$ = the sum of squares that represents the variation within samples that is due to chance.
+The variance is also called the variation due to error or unexplained variation. - ullet $SS{ m between} =$ the sum of squares that represents the variation among the different samples - ullet $SS{ m within}=$ the sum of squares that represents the variation within samples that is due to